RyanClementsHax/notes/cloud/aws/aws.md

       - refine operations procedures frequently
       - anticipate failure
       - learn from all operational failures
+      - running and monitoring systems to deliver business value and to continually improve supporting processes and procedures
     - security
       - implement a strong identity foundation
       - enable traceability